Cyber-Duck/Silverstripe-SEO/README.md

 ### Setting Pagination Meta

-To add rel="prev" and rel="next" Meta to a page just pass in the total number of items in the entire data set (the total of all pages items), you can use the SilverStripe Count function.
+To add rel="prev" and rel="next" Meta to a page just pass in the total number of items in the entire data set (the total of all pages items).
+You can use the SilverStripe Count function.

 ```php
 $list = MyObject::get();